Nail on the Head

 but soon the waiter led

-them to their place.
+them to their seats.
 A woman

-came up to him and said:
+came up to him and said,

 ‘Thanks, doctor, for your kindness.